-I get excited when I see a new food item on the market and it says “sugar-free”, but sugar-free does not necessarily mean Keto-Friendly.
-As you start out on your keto journey, you’ll be learning to read labels and to familiarize yourself with the different ingredients food manufacturers add to foods, especially sugar and sugar alternatives.
+I am always on the lookout for new, keto-friendly foods.
+And, in recent years there’s been many new products that have come to market.
+However, it is disappointing that most of these foods that claim to be “sugar-free” don’t necessarily mean keto-friendly.
+As you start out on your keto journey, you’ll learn to read labels and familiarize yourself with the different ingredients food manufacturers add to foods, especially sugar and sugar alternatives.

-I created this visual guide for the KETO FB COMMUNITY GROUP that I run.
-If you have not joined the FB Group yet you should join us as we grow and share everything you need to know about keto.
+I created this visual guide for the KETO FB COMMUNITY GROUP.
+If you have not joined yet, join now so that you don’t miss out.

-Stevia is next up.
+Stevia is next on the list.
 Stevia, same as Monk Fruit, does not cause a spike in blood sugar and is highly keto-friendly.
-Unfortunately, Stevia does have a bit of an aftertaste and some even taste like liquorice.
-There are different grades of Stevia that have less of an aftertaste, but these ones tend to be extremely expensive.
-I used a Stevia to formulate Keto Halo’s BHB.
-It tastes amazing and has zero aftertaste.
+Unfortunately, some stevia brands have a bit of an aftertaste, and some even taste like liquorice.
+The reason for the unpleasant aftertaste is that there are different grades of Stevia.
+I use a Stevia to sweeten Keto Halo’s BHB.
+It tastes incredible and has zero after taste.

-Xylitol is also a great alternative sugar.
-It is the first one on the keto-friendly list that may have an effect on blood sugar in small quantities.
-Xylitol can also cause GI upset in large quantities.
+Xylitol is also an acceptable alternative to sugar.
+It is the first one on the keto-friendly list that may affect blood sugar in small quantities.
+Xylitol can also cause GI upset in large amounts.
 It is also well known that Xylitol is toxic to dogs.

 Sally-Ann Creed Alternative Sweetener

 Sally-Ann Creed has an alternative sugar available which is quite lovely.
 It is a sugar replacement, just like real sugar.